Laura Kelly: School funding

 Kelly has largely reversed former governor Sam Brownback's education agenda since taking office in 2019.
 She has said that she would like to ensure Kansas schools are funded and focus on improving Kansas students' performance to be competitive with other parts of the country.
 For example, she would address the statewide teacher shortage and improve pay for educators.
 She would also like to expand early childhood programs and increase options for students pursuing higher education.

 Social issues

 In her first official act as governor, Kelly signed an executive order reinstating the employment discrimination protections for LGBT state workers that Governor Sam Brownback had eliminated in 2015.

 Kelly opposed a Republican-proposed anti-abortion amendment to the Kansas Constitution in early 2020, saying it would return Kansas to the "dark ages".
 Amid acrimonious debate, the state House fell four votes short of the two-thirds majority required to put it on the state ballot.
 In 2022, she expressed her opposition to the 2022 Kansas abortion referendum that would have removed the right to an abortion from the state constitution.
 The amendment was defeated, with nearly 60% of voters rejecting it.

+Term limits and successor

+In November 2025—facing term limits that prevent her from running for reelection again—Kelly endorsed State Senator Ethan Corson for governor.

 Personal life

-Kelly married physician Ted Daughety, a specialist in pulmonary and sleep disorders, in 1979.
+Kelly married physician Ted Daughety, a specialist in pulmonary and sleep disorders, in 1983.
 They moved to Topeka in 1986.
 They have two adult daughters.
 Kelly and Daughety divorced in 2024.